ellysh/bash-programming-from-scratch/manuscript/BashShell/extra-features.md

 cp -R ~/docs ~/docs-backup | echo "OK" > result.log
 ```

 This command does not work properly.
 It writes the "OK" line to the `result.log` file regardless of the copying result.
 Even if the `docs` directory does not exist, you get the "OK" line.
-It means the succeeded operation, but it has failed in fact.
+The log file reports that the operation succeeded, but it has failed in fact.

 The `cp` utility result should define the `echo` output.
 You can get this behavior using the && operator.
-Then the command looks like this:
+Then the command becomes like this:
 {line-numbers: false, format: Bash}
 ```
 cp -R ~/docs ~/docs-backup && echo "OK" > result.log